dovecot/documentation/source/configuration_manual/authentication/proxies.rst

 are two ways to do the authentication:

 1. Forward the password to the remote server.
 The proxy may or may not perform authentication itself.
-This requires that the client uses only plaintext authentication, or alternatively the proxy has access to users' passwords in plaintext.
+This requires that the client uses only cleartext authentication, or alternatively the proxy has access to users' passwords in cleartext.

 2. Let Dovecot proxy perform the authentication and login to remote server using the proxy's :ref:`authentication-master_users`.
-This allows client to use also non-plaintext authentication.
+This allows client to use also non-cleartext authentication.

 The proxy is configured pretty much the same way as :ref:`authentication-host`, with the addition of proxy field.
 The common fields to use for both proxying ways are: